Find Grad Schools

 5 Yearly Graduations

 University of North Florida is the 2nd most popular school in the nation for students seeking a doctor's degree in nutrition.
+Roughly 16,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $3,996 per year, while in-state graduate students, on average, pay $8,570 per year.
 During the most recent year for which we have data, 5 people received their doctor's degree in nutrition from UNF.
-About 100% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
-Those who complete their doctor's degree in nutrition at University of North Florida make a median salary of 56,978.
+Of these students, 89% were women and 33% were members of underrepresented racial-ethnic groups.

 #3